 - Minimum US$50,000 (or equivalent)

 - Minimum US$5,000 (or equivalent) for Premium Accounts established on Citibank Online

-- Should the currency market move against you, you must be prepared to buy your alternate currency at the agreed Strike Price, which would be less favorable than the prevailing exchange rate at the maturity of your Premium Account.
+- Should the market move against you, you must be prepared to buy your alternate financial instrument at the agreed Strike Price, which would be less favorable than the prevailing exchange rate at the maturity of your Premium Account.